VersionClimber/VersionClimber/README.rst

 VersionClimber can build packages under **git** or **subversion**.

-VersionClimber can consider also **binary** packages released on public repository such as PyPi (link TODO) or Anaconda (link TODO).
+VersionClimber can consider also **binary** packages released on public repository such as `PyPi <https://pypi.python.org/pypi>`_ or `conda-forge <https://conda-forge.github.io/>`_.

-While not mandatory, packages with semantic version tags are prefered to traverse efficiently and hierarchcally the possible landscape of versions.
+The versions of a package are formed by all the commits on *git* or *svn*.
+However, if the package have been released and versionned with `Semantic Versionning <http://semver.org/>`_, these tags can be retrieve and version can be explored hierarchically.

 2. order the packages from highest priority to lowest where more recent versions of higher priority packages are preferred over more recent